The Benefice Ministry Team

 Phil has had many years of experience of parish ministry in Leeds and Melton Mowbray, where he had a special role in encouraging young families.
 The Groves also spent six years in Tanzania where Phil taught in the Anglican training college and mentored new clergy.
 Phil and Anne have three adult children and are foster parents.
 They live in Stone.

 Revd Jonathan Hawkins:

 SSM Associate Minister based in Haddenham with a focus on Cuddington and also serving across the benefice.
 He is chair of Aylesbury Vale Youth for Christ.
 Jonathan has experience of mentoring LLM trainees and is an Aylesbury Deanery Vocations Adviser.

 Nadine was ordained in July 2016 to be Stipendiary Curate for Wychert Vale.
 She lives in the parsonage house at Cuddington with her husband, Howard, and serves across the benefice.

 Associate Minister from June 2016, ordained in 2013 with a focus on Haddenham, also ministering in Kingsey.

 Revd Nigel Featherston:

-OLM Curate in training from Cuddington.
+Nigel was ordained in 2017 and priested in 2018 having previously been a licensed lay minister in the benefice.
 Nigel has a full-time secular job.
-He lives in Dinton and has a focus on Cuddington and also serves across the benefice.
+He lives in Dinton and has a focus on Dinton itself as well as Stone; he also serves across the benefice.

 Ven Dr Gordon Kuhrt retired to Haddenham in 2012.
 Gordon has joined the Benefice Service Planning group and chairs Haddenham worship and witness PCC subgroup.
 He preaches around the benefice and elsewhere.